-Та 4.
-Achieve 100% Compliance 100% Urban W. with S. B. Increase local su C. Meet 100% of water drought even in D. Maintain access to 6 E. Maintain at least 70000 F. Increase production is P. by 18,000 AFY 4.
-Increase deco I. Reduce atrisk J. Improve drinking w.
-K. Reduce color, taste a L. Confirm 100% of small M. Reduce fre-contriburior N. Reduce human-causes O. Maintain 75% Capacit P. Implement a wildfire Strategies A. Achiev Compliano Urban W. B. Increas C. Weet 1 demands e D. Mainta months of Supply E. Mainta ARY baselir Production F. Increas areas over G. Enhanc, recharged of H. Increase 1.
-Reduce J. Improve equity and K. Reduce odor drink, qualip, i.
-L Confirm water syste M. Reduces Species in n N. Reduce ignitions by O. Mainte in all debris Capacin, P. Implen resilience 1: Achieving the most efficient water use possible countywide ~ 1 1 Collaborating on consistent drought preparedness and response messaging 1 1 ~ 3: Coupling local supply development with regional conveyance 1 1 1 1 1 1 ~ 1 ~ 4: Managing salt and concentrate regionally 1 1 1 1 1 ~ 1 5: Leveraging regional groundwater storage potential 1 1 1 1 1 1 1 1 1 1 1 6: Collaborating on water quality needs and treatment technologies ~ 1 1 1 1 1 1 1 1 ~ 7: Enhancing cost-effectiveness of pumping and treating impaired groundwater 1 1 1 1 1 1 ~ 1 1 ~ 8: Protecting coastal groundwater basins from seawater intrusion 1 1 ~ ~ 1 1 ~ 9: Facilitating regional groundwater recharge understanding and initiatives 1 1 ~ 1 1 1 1 ~ 1 1 ~ 10: Facilitating natural infiltration of precipitation 1 1 ~ 1 1 1 ~ ~ 11: Providing regional support for small, at-risk water systems 1 1 1 1 1 1 1 1 1 ~ ~ 1 ~ √ ~ 1 12: Mitigating wildfire effects on water supply and quality 1 1 1 1 1 1 ~ √ 1 1 13: Managing invasive species in riparian areas 1 1 1 1 1 ~ ~ ~ 1 14: Facilitating sediment management and debris removal from flood control facilities 1 1 1 1 1 1 1 √ 1
+Strategies A. Achieve 100% Compliance 100% Urban M. E. With C. B. Increase local s.
+C. Neet 100% of Water drought even in D. Maintain access to 6 E. Maintain at least 700 or F. Increase production is G. Enhance resi.
+A. Increase deco L. Reduce at-risk of J. Improve drinking w.
+K. Reduce color, taste L Confirm 100% of small M. Reduce free contribution N. Reduce human caused O. Maintain 75% capacit.
+P. Implementa widfire , s 4 40 1: Achieving the most efficient water use possible countywide √ √ √ 2: Collaborating on consistent drought preparedness and responsing se 🗸 1 1 3: Coupling local supply development with regional conveyance 1 1 1 1 1 1 1 √ √ 4: Managing salt and concentrate regionally 1 1 1 1 1 1 √ 5: Leveraging regional groundwater storage potential ~ ~ 1 1 1 1 1 1 1 1 √ 6: Collaborating on water quality needs and treatment technologi es 1 1 1 1 1 1 1 1 1 √ 7: Enhancing cost-effectiveness of pumping and treating impaired groundwater 1 1 1 1 1 1 1 1 1 1 8: Protecting coastal groundwater basins from seawater intrusion 1 1 1 1 1 1 1 9: Facilitating regional groundwater recharge understanding and initiatives 1 1 1 1 1 1 1 1 1 I 1 10: Facilitating natural infiltration of precipitation 1 1 1 1 1 √ 1 √ 11: Providing regional support for small, at-risk water systems 1 1 1 1 1 1 1 1 1 1 1 1 ~ 1 1 1 12: Mitigating wildfire effects on water supply and quality 1 1 1 1 1 1 ~ √ ✓ 1 13: Managing invasive species in riparian areas 1 ~ 1 1 1 ~ √ ✓ ~ 14: Facilitating sediment management and debris removal from flood control facilities 1 1 ~ 1 1 1 ~ 1 1

-The CWP is more than this initial document - it is a dynamic planning and policy platform rooted in the spirit of fostering ongoing regional collaboration.
+The CWP is more than this initial document

-Our values, including considering equitable benefits and comprehensive impacts of water resource management decisions, will continue to drive our progress.
-The success of this planning effort will continue to involve water management entities and stakeholders working together with facilitation by Public Works, to realize our shared vision for future water resilience.
+- it is a dynamic planning process rooted

+in the spirit of fostering ongoing regional

+collaboration.
+Our values, including

+considering equitable benefits and impacts

+of water resource management decisions,

+will continue to drive our progress.
+The

+success of this planning effort will continue

+to involve many water management entities

+and stakeholders working together, with

+facilitation by Public Works, to realize our

+shared vision for future water resilience.

-Facilitating CWP Implementation
+Facilitating the CWP Program

 Public Works is committed to facilitating continued collaboration and success toward CWP targets, strategies, and actions, and tracking and reporting progress.
-Following CWP adoption, Public Works will initiate implementation of the CWP.
-Our overall focus will be on bringing together participants and resources to fulfill the vision of the CWP.
-Our role is to lead and facilitate the CWP implementation, which will consist of three primary tasks: (1) develop and implement two-year Action Plans, (2) continue collaboration with stakeholders, and other planning efforts, and (3) track and share progress.
+Following CWP completion, Public Works will initiate the CWP Program.
+Our overall focus will be on bringing together the appropriate group of participants and resources to fulfill the vision of the CWP.
+Our role is to lead and facilitate the CWP Program, which will consist of three primary tasks: (1) develop and implement two-year Action Plans, (2) continue collaboration with stakeholders and other planning efforts, and (3) track and share progress.

-Public Works will actively solicit participation in the CWP implementation from stakeholders, leveraging the IRWM programs as well as other forums.
-The CWP Portal will be used to seek and facilitate participation, highlighting opportunities for interested parties to get involved.
-Plan implementation will be adaptively managed and informed by engagement with stakeholders.
+Public Works will actively solicit participation in the CWP Program from stakeholders, leveraging the IRWM programs as well as other forums.
+We will also use the CWP Portal to seek and facilitate participation, highlighting opportunities for water management entities and other interested parties to get involved.

 As water resource needs and opportunities in Los Angeles County continue to evolve, so will the CWP.
-Based on valuable input from stakeholders, other topics are expected to be explored in future iterations.
+Based on the input we received in this effort, future iterations could include topics such as ocean desalination.